HOW TO SPEND 3 DAYS IN LOS ANGELES – ITINERARY

 - Drive 15 minutes south to the heart of Beverly Hills.

-Pronounced Roh-DAY-oh Drive, this street in Beverly Hills is one of the most famous in the world.
+Rodeo Drive – pronounced Roh-DAY-oh Drive, in Beverly Hills is one of the most famous streets in the world.

 Like New York’s 5th Avenue, it’s comprised of some of the most exclusive boutiques, hotels, and restaurants around.
-It’s actually the connection of three streets, known as the Golden Triangle, but the name is synonymous with high class.
+It’s actually the connection of three streets, known as the Golden Triangle – however, in this case, the name is synonymous with high class.

-Depending on your budget, you may or may not want to buy anything here, but it’s still fun to explore this luxurious area where the wealthy Los Angelenos shop and relax.
-It is a good activity for solo travelers and couples – and even if you aren’t into luxury, I think it is one of the must-see places.
+Depending on your budget, you may or may not want to buy anything here, but it’s still fun to explore this luxurious area where wealthy Los Angelenos shop and relax.
+Even if you aren’t into luxury, I think it is one of the must-see places.

-When you’ve had your fill of haute couture, let’s head to our last stop of the day.
+- When you’ve had your fill of haute couture – maybe for an hour or two – let’s head to our last stop of the day.

 Santa Monica Pier